TomoBossi/playlist_yt/README.md

 WIP.
-Make sure to use uBlock Origin.
+Make sure to enable your browser's audio playback and to use uBlock Origin.